Need help with your JSON?

 "title": "Indentation Spaces",

-"description": "Number of spaces to use for indentation",
+"description": "Number of spaces to use when pretty-printing JSON.",

 "type": "integer",